 Yes.
 Short Term Loans are available to current students who will be receiving student loans and will have excess funds after all of their obligations are paid on their student account.
 The maximum amount we loan is $2,000 and there is a non-refundable fee of $25.
 Please call the Student Accounts office at 503-352-2178 for questions.

-Promissory Note for Short Term Loan (pdf) Application deadline for students who have a Fall 2017 semester is August 11, 2017.
+Promissory Note for Short Term Loan (pdf) Application deadline for students who have a Spring 2018 semester is December 8, 2017.
+Application deadline for MFA (Master of Fine Arts in Writing) students who have a Spring 2018 semester is December 15, 2017.

 Questions about Perkins or Health Profession Loans?
 The Student Account Specialist, Hope Villanueva, can help you with questions about Perkins Loans and Health Profession Loans.
 For information on your Perkins loan, you can visit the My Campus Loan website.
 For real-time access to your account information, or to make payments, update addresses or sign up for Auto-Draft, visit the My Campus Loan website.